19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Mythic/True Resurrection.md

 ---
 ***Scribes Note***
-*Dear reader, I know not why I waste my time with these fairy tales.
-The "records" and "accounts" that these magicks come from are about as believable as children's bedtime stories*
+*Dear reader, I know not why I waste my time with these silly tales.
+The "records" and "accounts" that these magicks come are simple fabrications by all inspection.*